don/ITP-DeviceToDatabase/06_Tools/spreadsheet.md

 ![screenshot of spreadsheet with chart over data](img/daily-inline.png)

 Move the chart to it's own page.
 Click top right corner of chart.
-On the menu choose "Move to own chart".
+On the menu choose "Move to own sheet".

 ![screenshot showing "move to own sheet" menu](img/daily-move-to-own-sheet.png)